New Online Banking & Mobile App

 3. Recurring Transfers

-Recurring transfers are those made for the same amount and are made weekly, bi-monthly, monthly, etc. Once started, recurring transfers will be made automatically until the Customer notifies the Bank to stop or cancel the service by notifying the Bank in writing at least three business days before the scheduled date of the transfer.
+Recurring transfers are those made for the same amount and are made weekly, bi-weekly, monthly, etc. Once started, recurring transfers will be made automatically until the Customer notifies the Bank to stop or cancel the service.
+Recurring transfers initially set up through online banking can be cancelled through online banking.
+Recurring transfers initially set up at a branch location need to be cancelled by notifying the Bank in writing at least three business days before the scheduled date of the transfer.

 All payments and transfers made with the Service will appear on the Customer’s monthly account statement.
 The amount and date of the transaction will be shown for each transaction made through the Service during that month.